redhat-openstack/ansible-nfv/roles/post_install/openstack_tasks/README.md

 * image - Executed if 'true'.
 True by default.
 * keypair - Executed if 'true'.
 True by default.
 * security_group - Executed if 'true'.
 True by default.
+* dynamic_instances - Executed if 'true'.
+False by default.
 * instance - Executed if 'true'.
 False by default.
 * overcloud_delete - Executed if 'true'.
 False by default.
 * resources_output - Executed if 'true'.
 False by default.